albertoZurini/Online-MNIST/README.md

 `conda env create -f webDL-GPU.yml`

-If you don't have Anaconda install the following packages via pip or similar:
+If you don't have Anaconda, install the following packages via pip or similar:

 - Flask
 - flask_cors